Zeinok/sc68/sc68-dshow/baseclasses/README.txt

                     sc68 - DirectShow baseclasses

-                   It is part of the sc68 project.
+                   It is part of the sc68 project

                (C) COPYRIGHT 1998-2014 Benjamin Gerard

-*Synopsis*
+SYNOPSIS

   The baseclasses project is part of Microsoft Platform SDK.
 It's a collection of classes and interfaces for DirectShow and COM.